vercel/next.js/packages/create-next-app/README.md

     Explicitly tell the CLI to skip installing packages

-  --no-git
+  --disable-git

-    Explicitly tell the CLI to not initialize a git repository
+    Explicitly tell the CLI to skip initializing a git repository.

   --yes